 Pugwash Estuary, Nova Scotia (Photo by NCC)

 With more than 1,000 acres (405 hectares) protected, the Pugwash Estuary is one of the Nature Conservancy of Canada (NCC) in Nova Scotia, the Pugwash River Estuary is a mixture of forest and marsh that borders some of the most sought-after oceanfront property in Nova Scotia.
 It provides habitat for many species of migratory birds and waterfowl, such as Canada goose and green-winged teal.
 It also features a well-maintained trail, a popular destination for birders and hikers.
-Pugwash is truly a spectacular and valuable conservatin area.
+Pugwash is truly a spectacular and valuable conservation area.

 Pugwash at a glance

 - Located in Cumberland County in rural Nova Scotia, 200 kilometres northwest of Halifax near the village of Pugwash;

 - Largest estuary along the Northumberland Strait of Nova Scotia, and is unique in that it features a largely undeveloped shoreline;

 - NCC currently protects 11 properties here, totalling 417 hectares (1,030 acres);

 - Area features diverse habitats, ranging from nutrient-rich salt marshes to sandy beaches that encircle some of the warmest waters north of the Carolinas.

 - The area is home to the endangered piping plover and Barrow's goldeneye, a species at risk.